GoKEV/RaspberryPi-GPIO-PHP/README.md

   - On one deployment, APT seemed to hang due to dependencies.
 Adding the force option seemed to help

+  - it turns out that "force" has been deprecated in the ansible apt module.
+I also found that on a Pi Zero, it chokes at the apt install area when done via ansible.
+My fix was to do system updates on the command line, install apache2 and php packages, then run the playbook again.
+It worked fine after that.

 ## Notes

   - This reads the state of GPIO0 through GPIO7, as well as writes to them when the button is clicked.